-

 Freedmen's town - Wikipedia

-WEBIn the United States, a freedmen's town was an African American municipality or community built by freedmen, formerly enslaved people who were emancipated during …
+In the United States, a freedmen's town was an African American municipality or community built by freedmen, formerly enslaved people who were emancipated during and after the American …

 - People also ask